PranshulGG/WeatherMaster/README.md

  # 📝 Todos:

- - ⬛ Adding cache to reduce api requests
+ - ⬛ Adding cache to reduce api requests (under construction)
  - ⬛ Translations will be added soon! (i18n)
  - ⬛ Widgets / Notifications
  - ✅ Make it lightweight
  - ✅ Allows you to add multiple locations
- - ⬛ Customization (under construction)
+ - ✅ Customization
  - ✅ More detailed weather
  - ✅ Live weather map
  - ✅ Pick locations using map